heremaps/here-data-sdk-typescript/docs/read-from-versioned-layer.md

 ## Get data from a versioned layer

-You can request any data version from a [versioned layer](https://developer.here.com/documentation/data-user-guide/portal/layers/layers.html#versioned-layers).
+You can request any version of data from a [versioned layer](https://developer.here.com/documentation/data-user-guide/portal/layers/layers.html#versioned-layers).
 When you request a particular version of data from the versioned layer, the partition you receive in the response may have a lower version number than you requested.
 The version of a layer or partition represents the catalog version in which the layer or partition was last updated.

 **To get data from the versioned layer:**